qutheory/docsv2/docs/database/basics.md

 You are also able to customize parts of the configuration to fit your need.

 !!! warning
-    Please note, there are currently no backups of databases, if you don't want to risk loosing your data, we recommend taking manual backups in intervals
+    Please note, there are currently no backups of databases.
+If you don't want to risk losing your data, we recommend taking manual backups in intervals

 ## Setup a database